Skip to Main Content

 14 karat gold is an alloy: a blend of metals with a specific formula.
 To change 24k gold into 14k gold—or create the 14k gold alloy formula—we need to take pure 24k gold and mix it with the right amount of other metals.
 For 14k, we need 14 out of 24 parts (or 58%) to be pure 24k gold and 42% (or 10 parts) to be other metals.
 (To calculate, just divide 14k by 24k; 14/24 = 58.3%—we rounded down to simplify it).
 The 42% “other” can be made up of a combination of silver, copper, and/or zinc, which strengthen the otherwise soft pure gold.

-Is 14k gold real?
+Is 14k gold real gold?

 Sure is!
 14k solid gold is real gold, and can legally be marked and sold as such.
 As we mentioned above, any gold that’s 10k or higher is considered “solid gold.”
 Since 24k gold (or pure gold) is too soft for everyday wear, jewelers add other metals—like copper, silver and zinc—to increase its strength and durability, making 14k gold a high-quality choice.
 Compared to higher purity golds (like 18k, for example) 14k gold is more affordable and scratch-resistant due to the other metals in the alloy.
+So, is 14k karat gold real gold?
+That’s a resounding yes!

 Is 14k gold good quality?